vmware-archive/spring-boot-data-rest-demo/README.md

-#Build a Spring Boot Application with JPS
+#Build a Spring Boot Application with JPA

 In this exercise you'll build a basic Spring Boot application that uses JPA access a database.
 When run locally it will use an in memory instance of HSQLDB, but when pushed to Cloud Foundry and bound with a MySQL instance it will "auto-magically" use it instead.